atxp-dev/sdk/packages/atxp-base/README.md

 BaseAppAccount.clearAllStoredData(address);
 ```

 This will wipe any existing spend permission and ephemeral wallet for the given address.
-It will be automatically re-created the next time you call `BaseApAccount.iniitalize` for that address.
+It will be automatically re-created the next time you call `BaseAppAccount.iniitalize` for that address.

 **Note that this will change the accountId of the user in called MCP servers, so this is recommended mainly for development flows**